What Do Episodic Dreams Mean?

 That he couldn’t see the people didn’t matter.
 The table was being set; that’s all that mattered.
 The dreamer was mentally preparing to start a new job.
 Everything was falling into place so he could begin.

-Even though it took place over four nights, this was all really one dream.
+Even though it took place over four nights, this was all really one dream in episodes.
 There was a common theme and a definite progression of episodes.
 One event followed another.

 All of the events could have happened in one dream.
 If the events were amalgamated, it would have made sense.
 The people could sit down.
 The plates could be placed.
 Then the silverware could be placed.